State visit by Xi Jinping to Pakistan

-Xi Jinping's visit to Pakistan from 20 to 21 April 2015, was the first state visit of Xi Jinping to Pakistan.
-Xi is the second Chinese leader to visit Pakistan in 2010s after Chinese Premier Li Keqiang's visit to Pakistan between 22 and 23 May 2013.
+Xi Jinping's visit to Pakistan from 20 to 21 April 2015, was the first state visit of CCP General Secretary Xi Jinping to Pakistan.
+Xi is the second Chinese leader to visit Pakistan in the 2010s after Chinese Premier Li Keqiang's visit to Pakistan between 22 and 23 May 2013.
 It was also Xi's first overseas trip of 2015.
-The trip led to the signing accords for $46 billion of investment in Pakistan by China for the construction of roads, rails and power plants to be built on a commercial basis by Chinese companies over 15 years.
+The trip led to the signing of accords for $46 billion of investment in Pakistan by China for the construction of roads, rails, and power plants to be built on a commercial basis by Chinese companies over 15 years.
 Most of the 51 projects were part of the China–Pakistan Economic Corridor.

-The trip also showed the confirming of the sale of eight Chinese submarines, more than doubling Pakistan's fleet.
-The trip was tremendously covered by International media.
-The New York Times claimed it to be a 'gesture likely to confirm the decline of American influence in that nation (Pakistan)'.
+The trip also showed the confirmation of the sale of eight Chinese submarines, more than doubling Pakistan's fleet.
+The trip was tremendously covered by international media.
+The New York Times claimed it to be a "gesture likely to confirm the decline of American influence in that nation".
 According to the BBC, the Chinese state and its banks would lend to Chinese companies to carry out the work, thereby making it a commercial venture with direct impact on China's slackening economy.

 In this state visit, Pakistan conferred its highest civilian award Nishan-e-Pakistan on Xi Jinping for his "outstanding contribution in promotion of relationship between the two countries."
-This was the fourth time that Pakistan awarded Chinese Premier or President this award, earlier Li Peng (1999), Hu Jintao (2006), Li Keqiang (2013) were awarded.
+This was the fourth time that Pakistan awarded Chinese Premier or CCP General Secretary this award, earlier Li Peng (1999), Hu Jintao (2006), Li Keqiang (2013) were awarded.